 If you have noticed consistent tension, pain, or discomfort in your jaw, then you should seek the advice of a dentist in Legacy.
 Ignoring the pain in your jaw is not a good idea because it can indicate a more serious problem and lead to persistent, chronic pain and discomfort.

-More specifically, a condition known as temporomandibular joint disorder (TMJ) can lead to jaw aches and can worsen if not treated by a dental professional.
+More specifically, a condition is known as temporomandibular joint disorder (TMJ) can lead to jaw aches and can worsen if not treated by a dental professional.
 Dealing with chronic pain can significantly impact your mood, quality of life, and overall well-being.

 Luckily, our team at Walden Dental Wellness can help you get TMJ treatment near you so that you can get back to living the life you love.
 Read more to learn all about the nature of this disorder and how it is treated.